iProgramMC/NanoShellOS/readme.md

 #### The Moment of Truth

-Run `buildall.bat`.
+Run `build.bat`.
 It should start building.
 Once it's done you should have a `kernel.bin` in the repo root.

 ## Installation